att/rcloud/doc/1.5/guidoc/doc.md

 Created: 2015-10-14.
 RCloud documentation is currently maintained by <a target="_blank" href="http://www.spencerseidel.com">Spencer Seidel</a> on a voluntary basis.

+## What's New

+Please see [1.5 What's New](/rcloud/doc/1.5/whatsnew/doc.html) for a list of new features, enhancements, and bug fixes.

 ## Table of Contents